NethServer/nethserver-samba/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Workgroup.rst

 Active Directory authentication
 -------------------------------

-Enter the credentials to allow NethServer to become a member of an Active Directory domain.
+Enter the credentials to allow server to become a member of an Active Directory domain.

 Username